Michel Murr

 Michel Murr (ميشال المرّ, 29 September 1931 – 31 January 2021) was a Lebanese politician and businessman.
-He served as member of parliament, deputy prime minister and interior minister and was a prominent and powerful lawmaker in the northern Metn region.
+He served as member of parliament, deputy prime minister and interior minister and was a prominent lawmaker in the northern Metn region.

 Early life and education

 Michel Murr was born to a Greek Orthodox Christian family in the Matn District village of Bteghrine in 1931.
 His parents were Elias Murr and Rose Saliba, he had one brother, Gabriel Murr, and four sisters including May Murr.

 He studied engineering at St Joseph University and graduated in 1955.
 He later studied law at the University of Paris II Panthéon-Assas and graduated in 1958.